isomerpages/singapore-customs-cms/_business-resources/Courses and Events/Joint Industry Outreach on Strategic Trade Management 2023.md

 Manufacturers, exporters, logistics providers, freight forwarders, academics and researchers dealing with strategic goods or strategic goods technology are encouraged to attend the seminar.

-Registration is **free**.
-Due to limited space, we encourage interested parties to register and secure your seats **as soon as possible**.
-Participants can register for the seminar by clicking on the [registration link](https://llnl.cventevents.com/event/7652a027-85c6-449c-8b31-2dbba9083ae9/summary). **Registration deadline is 30 June 2023**.
+Registration for the seminar in-person is now closed.
+Due to overwhelming response, there will be a virtual session for the morning segment on regulatory updates.
+Participants can register for the virtual seminar by clicking on the [registration link](https://go.gov.sg/registration-jio-2023).

 All successful registrants will be notified via email and will receive an updated schedule and information.